 A City of Tacoma Public Works Department's contractor must replace about 110 feet of sanitary sewer line between North Cheyenne Street and North Verde Street.
 (This work completed in March.)

 A Puget Sound Energy contractor must relocate about 50 feet of gas line between North Baltimore Street and South Orchard Street.
 (This work completed in March.)

 Century Link must relocate a communications line near North Winifred Street.

 What will happen to the Cushman Substation?
 A separate project is underway to determine the future of the Cushman Substation.
-We're working with the City Manager’s Office to develop a Memorandum of Understanding about the substation, with the potential to transfer it to General Government in the future.

 What is the history of the towers?
 Built in 1925, the lattice towers on North 21st Street are part of the Potlatch Transmission Line that brings power from the Cushman Hydroelectric Project to Tacoma.